 The well-known saying “It ain’t over till it’s over” certainly rings true in the worker’s compensation claim, not to mention civil litigation in general.
 However, appealing your workers’ compensation claim isn’t a task that you should endeavor to accomplish all by yourself.
 The rules and procedures which are outlined in South Carolina Worker’s Compensation law as it relates to the appeals process are complex and full of numerous technicalities and procedural requirements.
-If you are contemplating appealing a workers’ compensation claim in the Rock Hill area, your first step should be to contact Workers Compensation attorneys at Elrod Pope Law Firm to help you navigate your Workers’ Compensation appeal.
+If you are contemplating appealing a workers’ compensation claim in the Rock Hill area, your first step should be to contact Workers Compensation attorneys at Elrod Pope Accident & Injury Attorneys to help you navigate your Workers’ Compensation appeal.

 Under What Types of Circumstances Might My Workers’ Compensation Claim Be Denied in the First Place?

 There are various reasons that you may find yourself facing a Workers’ Compensation denial.
 Some of these reasons are substantive in nature while others simply come down to missing a deadline.
 A few examples of reasons for a Workers’ Compensation denial are as follows:

 You were not considered to be an “employee.”